 The easiest way to prepare the oranges is to cut all the rind off of the outside, and then cut through the white vein in the middle.
 It’s actually really easy, and doesn’t make too much of a mess if you do it right.
 The cans of oranges turned out beautifully.
 I’m so proud!
 I can’t believe I didn’t try this before.
 Canning citrus is a great project for the beginner, because citrus is high-acid and isn’t fussy to can.
 I did have something happen to me that had never happened before – – one of my lids buckled.
 I looked it up, and apparently I tightened the jar too much.
 That can will for sure be going in the fridge, but the other four quarts of oranges will go in my pantry.

 The process for canning oranges is very easy.
-Bring your canning pot and jars to a boil.
-Do not add the lids or rings yet.
-You must use new lids each time unless you have the special re-usable kind.
-The rings just have to be in good shape.
 I chose to use the lightest fruit syrup, which is 1/3 cup of sugar for each quart.
 For five quarts of oranges, bring to a boil 2 quarts of water with 2/3 cup of sugar.

-After your jars have come to a boil, remove from pot.
-Fill jars with fruit to 1/2 inch from the top.
+Add oranges to each jar.
 Then, ladle hot syrup into jars over fruit.
-Using a wide-mouth canning funnel is very helpful.
 This step is very important – – run some kind of kitchen tool down the sides of the jar to make sure all of the air has been removed.
-Put lids and rims into hot water, which should not be at a boiling point, otherwise, it might ruin the lids.
-Wipe down the rims of the jars, remove lids and rings from the water after letting them sit in the water for five minutes.
-Place lids and rims on the jars and seal tightly, but not too tightly, otherwise your lids may buckle, as one of mine did.
+Wipe down the rims of the jars, place lids and rims on the jars.